LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Implementation Details

 \paragraph{Material Design.} Figure~\ref{fig:prompt_img} illustrates an example prompt for the \textbf{Wide-Bandgap Semiconductor} task.
 The prompt begins with general instructions specifying the LLM’s role and objective, followed by task-specific details such as the description of the design problem, property constraints (e.g., required band gap and formation energy), and a set of previously explored candidates with their associated property values sampled from the experience buffer.
 We then sample $b=2$ candidate outputs at a temperature of $\tau=0.8$, chosen to balance creativity with adherence to constraints while exploiting promising directions in the search space.
 To further ensure physical plausibility, we introduce rule-based constraints during the evolutionary phase (after the initial generation step, $n=0$), which guide the LLM through the material discovery cycle and promote chemically valid candidates.
+We randomly sample a subset of 6 rules from the set of rules and provide it to the LLM to guide the candidate generation.
 By providing task descriptions, prior evaluations, and rule-based constraints in the prompt, we effectively steer the LLM toward feasible, property-aligned material candidates.

 \paragraph{Crystallographic Representation.} For each sampled compound, we generate a crystallographic representation in the form of a CIF (Crystallographic Information File) (see Figure~\ref{fig:prompt_img}).
 A CIF encodes the lattice parameters, symmetry, and atomic positions of a material, which directly determine key properties such as band gap, formation energy, and stability.
 Oracle models require this structure-aware representation to correctly predict thermodynamic and electronic properties, making CIF generation essential for evaluating whether candidates are both physically plausible and functionally relevant.
 By mapping each candidate to a valid crystallographic structure, \AlgName enables property prediction and aligns with standard materials discovery workflows.